samvera-labs/allinson_flex/CONTRIBUTING.md

-# Contributing to Flexible Metadata
+# Contributing to Allinson Flex

 We encourage everyone to help improve this project.
 Bug reports and pull requests are welcome on GitHub at https://github.com/notch8/allinson_flex.